Due to the global pandemic, we have doubled and doubled again our efforts.

 During the colder months, a local shelter hosts monthly hair-cutting events where anyone who wants a haircut can get it for free.

 We provide first-aid, hygiene products, and various clothing items for anyone who needs them.

-Based on urgent needs due to the global pandemic, we hold a free store every Wednesday evening 5-7pm at BAPA, corner of Longwood and 111th in Beverly.
+Based on urgent needs due to the global pandemic, we hold a free store the first Saturday of the month 10-11am at BAPA, corner of Longwood and 111th in Beverly.
 We offer hygiene and first-aid items.
-Masks, including children's sizes are available as well.
+Masks, including children's sizes, are available as well.
 This project is in partnership with Beverly Area Planning Association and the 19th Ward Mutual Aid group.